-Tax Act For Foreign Investors
+The Tax Act For Foreign Investors

-“What does FIRPTA mean?” is the first question most people ask.
-FIRPTA stands for Foreign Investment in Real Property Tax Act which became a law in 1980.
+FIRPTA stands for “Foreign Investment in Real Property Tax Act” and became law in 1980.
 This Federal Law protects the U.S. Government’s interest in collecting taxes owed from real estate transactions that involve Foreign Sellers.

-Why Should You Care?
+Why You Should Care

 What Happens If The Tax Is Not Withheld